-- (c) The rates for casual Employees in clause 38.2(b) are in substitution for and not cumulative upon the casual loading prescribed in clause 12.5(b). - 38.3 Shiftwork (Health Professionals only) - (a) Where the ordinary rostered hours of work of a shiftworker finish between 6.00 pm and 8.00 am or commence between 6.00 pm and 6.00 am, the employee will be paid an additional loading of 15% of their ordinary rate of pay. - (b) A casual Employee who works shift work as defined in clause 38.3(a) will be paid an additional loading of 40% of their ordinary rate of pay but will not be paid the casual loading of 25%. - 38.4 The shift penalties prescribed in this clause 38 will not apply to shift work performed by any Employee on Saturday, Sunday or Public Holidays where the extra payment prescribed in clause 35 Saturday and Sunday Work and clause 42 Public Holidays, apply.
+- (c) The rates for casual Employees in clause 39.2(b) are in substitution for and not cumulative upon the casual loading prescribed in clause 12.6(b). - (d) Shifts are to be worked in one continuous block of hours that may include meal breaks and sleepovers, except where broken in accordance with clause 35. - 39.3 Shiftwork (Health Professional Classifications only)

+- (a) Where the ordinary rostered hours of work of a shiftworker finish between 6.00 pm and 8.00 am or commence between 6.00 pm and 6.00 am, the employee will be paid an additional loading of 15% of their ordinary rate of pay. - (b) A casual Employee who works shift work as defined in clause 39.3(a) will be paid an additional loading of 40% of their ordinary rate of pay but will not be paid the casual loading of 25%. - 39.4 The shift penalties prescribed in this clause 39 will not apply to shift work performed by any Employee on Saturday, Sunday or Public Holidays where the extra payment prescribed in clause 36 Saturday and Sunday Work and clause 44 Public Holidays, apply.

-39. Higher Duties
+40. Higher Duties

-- 39.1 An Employee engaged in any duties carrying a higher wage rate than the classification in which they are ordinarily employed in any one day or shift will be paid at the higher wage rate for: - (a) the time so worked for two hours or less; or - (b) full day or shift where the time so worked exceeds two hours. - 39.2 Higher duties allowance does not apply to Registered Nurse levels 4 and 5.
+- 40.1 An Employee engaged in any duties carrying a higher wage rate than the classification in which they are ordinarily employed in any one day or shift will be paid at the higher wage rate for: - (a) the time so worked for two hours or less; or - (b) full day or shift where the time so worked exceeds two hours. - 40.2 Higher duties allowance does not apply to Registered Nurse Levels 4 and 5.